shubham88fru/learning-terraform/README.md

 }
 ```

 - A data source in terraform is used to fetch data from a resource that is not managed by the current terraform project.
 This allows it to be used in the current project.
+Once referenced in the terraform file, the data source can be accessed as `data.<data_type>.<data_identifier>.<attribute_name>`.

 ```terraform
 provider "aws" {